WordPress

 Top 5 WordPress Errors and Their Solutions

-Here’s the list of errors that I most commonly come across on my clients’ websites:
+Here’s the list of the top 5 WordPress errors and bugs that I most commonly come across on my clients’ websites, and how to fix them.

 The maximum execution time of 60 seconds exceeded